SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget-with-plugin.md

 In version 1013.84.0 the views and logic related to Module Federation are hidden behind the beta flag.
 To add the uploaded widget-plugin to the dashboard in the Cockpit application, follow these steps:

 - Enable the beta flag in the Administration application: `https://<yourTenantUrl>/apps/administration?beta=true`.

-You should now be able to access the **Packages** tab in *Administration application > Ecosystem > applications > Packages*, where you can see the details of your plugin.
+You should now be able to access the **Packages** tab in **Administration application > Ecosystem > applications > Packages**, where you can see the details of your plugin.

 - If you already have a custom Cockpit application, navigate to its **Details** page and then to the **Plugins** tab.
 Install the widget-plugin.

-- If you don't have your own version of the Cockpit application, navigate to **Administration application > Ecosystem > Applications** and then click **Add application**.
+- If you don't have your own version of the Cockpit application, navigate to **Administration application > Ecosystem > Applications** and click **Add application**.
 In the resulting dialog, select the option **Duplicate existing application**.
-Then select **Cockpit (Subscribed)** from the available list of applications.
-You will be able to edit fields such as **Name**, **Application key**, and **Path**.
+From the list of applications select **Cockpit (Subscribed)**.
+Edit the available fields such as **Name**, **Application key**, and **Path**.
 Use the default values and proceed.
-Install **widget-plugin** in the cloned application.
+Install the `widget-plugin` in the cloned application.

 Your custom widget is now available in your version of the Cockpit application.
-Navigate to your dashboard where the newly added widget will be available in the list of widgets to add.
+Navigate to the dashboard where the newly added widget is available in the list of widgets to add.

-The widget-plugin was installed from within the Administration application.
-This is the main difference between the regular and the new approach when it comes to widgets.
+The `widget-plugin` was installed from within the Administration application.
+This is the main difference between the regular and the new approach regarding widgets.
 Module Federation allows you to add new functionality while the application is **running** (runtime), whereas the old approach only allowed new functionality to be added before the application was **built** (compile time).